swcarpentry/git-novice/01-backup.md

 #
 ~~~

-Git now knows that it's supposed to keep track of this file,
+mars.txt is now in the index - Git now knows that it's supposed to keep track of this file,
-but it hasn't yet recorded any changes for posterity.
+but it hasn't yet recorded any changes for posterity as a commit.
 To get it to do that,
 we need to run one more command: